 “Try to find creative ways to keep your loved one motivated, as this can help maintain their strength and endurance, and boost their mood,” says Dr. Carraway.

-Another tip: Set simple goals, like showering every day and walking 5-10 minutes two to three times a day.
+Another tip: Set simple goals, like showering every day and walking five to 10 minutes two to three times a day.
 These are a good place to start.
 Yoga and music are also great outlets as well.

 Caring for a family member with leukemia is often a long-term endeavor, particularly for patients with acute leukemia who are facing prolonged hospital stays.

 Learn whatever you can about your family member’s illness and treatment plan.
-By doing this, and following the tips outlined above, you can help improve your loved one’s chances of a good outcome.
+By doing this, and following the tips outlined above, you can help improve your loved one’s chances of a good outcome and reduce your whole family’s stress levels.